Code-Institute-Submissions/Vepp1-cinemary/README.md

 # Cinemary

 Cinemary is an online platform where users can read and make reviews about movies and series.
 The app interface allows users' interactions to list, create, edit and delete posts or comments, filter posts using the search bar, and like and unlike posts.
 Cinemary was built with React, to achieve the best User Experience possible, adding an infinite scroll and components that update without the whole document being refreshed.
 In this way, users can like/unlike, create and edit comments and don't have to wait for the page to refresh.
 When accessing the Website, users can search and read reviews without being logged in.
-If they want to save(like), comment or create reviews, they need to Sign Up.
+If they want to save(like), comment, or create reviews, they need to Sign Up.
 On the Sign-Up page, they are asked to provide a username and password.
 After a successful Sign-Up, users are redirected to the Sign In page, where they have to input their login information.
 Once a user is logged into his account, the navbar options are updated.
-Now, the user can create a review, edit and delete his reviews, comment, like.
-The project's goal is to build a community with film fans, where people can share their thoughts about pieces and also find new suggestions on what to watch next.
+Now, the users can create a review, edit, and delete their reviews, comments, and likes.
+The project's goal is to build a community of movie fans, where people can share their thoughts about pieces and also find new suggestions on what to watch next.

 ---